GabrielaTiago/GabrielaTiago/README.md

 ## Hello from the other side 👋🎶

-My name is **Gabriela Tiago** and I'm a software engineer student at University of Brasilia.
-I'm currently in an amazzing journey to become a full stack web developement, to do so I'm doing a bootcamp at Driven Education.
+My name is **Gabriela Tiago** I'm a software engineer student at University of Brasilia.
+I'm currently in an amazzing journey to become a full stack web developer, to do so I'm doing a bootcamp at Driven Education.

 ## 🧰 Languages and Tools